Bachelor of Science (BS) in Biological Sciences

 - At least three years of high school math (an average of C- or better across all three years) or SAT Math score of 530+ or ACT Math score of 21+

-- At least 2 years of high school science (with a B or better in either biology or chemistry)
+- At least two years of high school science (with a B or better in either biology or chemistry)

 Transfer Applicants

-To qualify for a major in allied health, biological sciences, biochemistry, or chemistry, transfer applicants must submit documentation of the following (or their equivalents) and indicate their choice for one of these majors to the Office of Undergraduate Admissions before the start of classes.
-After that date, the requirements in the Matriculated APU Students section (below) must be met.
+Transfer applicants applying to our biological sciences degree program must submit documentation of the following (or their equivalents) and indicate their choice of that major to the Office of Undergraduate Admissions before the start of classes.
+After that date, the requirements in the Matriculated APU Students section below must be met.

 - Community college/university GPA of 2.8+